Information for Tier 4 students

 - you get a new passport, Tier 4 visa or BRP card

 - you change your immigration status to a different visa type

 Do you need to register with the Police?

 - Certain nationalities must register with the Police after arriving in the UK.
 If this applies to you, it will be stated on your visa letter.

 - If so, you must inform the Police within seven days if you change address or your immigration conditions change.
 Register online at https://www.gov.uk/register-with-the-police/how-to-register.

 You must engage fully with your studies:

 - You must attend all lectures, seminars and all other study sessions

 - You must submit all coursework and attend all examinations and assessments

-- If you are a PhD/Doctorate course, you must attend monthly supervision meetings
+- If you are studying a PhD or Doctorate course, you must attend monthly supervision meetings

 - You must attend International Registration Events when invited by email